 Choosing the right AI procurement platform is a strategic decision.
 What should you look for?

-The platform should allow configuration based on your organization’s specific policies, risk thresholds, and clause preferences. - Seamless integration with Microsoft 365, ERP, and CLM systems:
+Customisable agents or playbooks: The platform should allow configuration based on your organisation's specific policies, risk thresholds, and clause preferences, encoding your procurement strategies into scalable, repeatable workflows.

-Prioritize compatibility with existing environments such as Word, SharePoint, and Outlook, and ensure scalability across ERP and CLM platforms.
+Seamless integration with existing systems: Prioritise compatibility with existing systems such as Microsoft Word, SharePoint, and Outlook, and ensure scalability across ERP and CLM platforms.
+The ability to connect with legacy procurement systems without disrupting existing workflows is critical for successful AI implementation.

-- Prioritize strong data protection, including anonymization, encryption, and access controls.
+Prioritise strong data protection, including anonymisation, encryption, and access controls.

 Vendor evaluation criteria: